-A modification case in Texas family law means that one party to a family court order has decided that he or she wants to change some aspect of that order.
-This is not uncommon in is not an unreasonable request due to the fact that people's lives can change a significant degree over the course of time period if you have a child custody order that is more than two or three years old then it is likely that some aspect and that order no longer works well for you and your family.
-Depending on your specific circumstances you may be able to request a modification from a family court judge as a result.
+A modification case in Texas family law means that one party to a family court order has decided to change some aspect of that order.
+This is not uncommon in an unreasonable request because people's lives can change significantly throughout time if you have a child custody order that is more than two or three years old.
+It is likely that some aspect and that order no longer works well for you and your family.
+Depending on your specific circumstances, you may be able to request a modification from a family court judge as a result.

-What many families choose to do, rather than go back to family court, is to attempt to work out some agreements with the other person involved in the order so that they can avoid having to go back to family court in order to get a formal modification.
-In many cases this works out well, especially if you have a good relationship with your Co parent.
-Ultimately, you and the Co parent have to be able to trust one another to follow whatever agreement you all have come up with period this is true whether or not the actual agreement is written down in the form of a child custody order.
+What many families choose to do, rather than go back to family court, is to attempt to work out some agreements with the other person involved in the order so that they can avoid having to go back to family court to get a formal modification.
+In many cases, this works out well, especially if you have a good relationship with your Co-parent.
+Ultimately, you and the Co-parent have to trust one another to follow whatever agreement you all have come up with period; this is true whether or not the actual deal is written down in the form of a child custody order.

-Two to the changing circumstances at some of you may have experienced as a result of the COVID-19 pandemic I think this is a relevant topic for us to discuss in today's blog post.
+Two to the changing circumstances some of you may have experienced due to the COVID-19 pandemic, I think this is a relevant topic for us to discuss in today's blog post.
 Specifically, I would like to explore some of the more in-depth issues surrounding child custody modifications and how they may impact your children and your family.
-Keep in mind that not every family needs to get a child custody modification if you can work directly with the other parent in order to create a modified agreement between the two of you.
-What a child custody modification does is provide you all with Annette beneath the tightrope, so to speak, that will allow you to have some degree of trust that if either party violates the order the other party will have the ability to go back to court and hold that person accountable.
+Keep in mind that not every family needs to get a child custody modification if you can work directly with the other parent to create a modified agreement between the two of you.
+What a child custody modification does is provide you all with Annette beneath the tightrope, so to speak, that will allow you to have some degree of trust that if either party violates the order, the other party will have the ability to go back to court and hold that person accountable.

-In some circumstances, if you are needing a modification that touches on a number of different subjects, then you may very well need to head to family court.
-Family law attorneys like myself walk with people through difficult to manage modification cases with regularity and I would like to take this opportunity to talk to you more about what a child custody modification is, what it can mean for your family and what circumstances may justify your filing a modification case.
-I will note that child custody modification cases are generally speaking some of the more intricate and difficult to manage in all of family law.
-The reason being is that there is a high bar set for modifying child custody orders and you need to have all of your ducks in a row in order to get this process accomplished.
+In some circumstances, if you need a modification that touches on several different subjects, then you may very well need to head to family court.
+Family law attorneys like myself walk with people through challenging to manage modification cases with regularity, and I would like to take this opportunity to talk to you more about what a child custody modification is, what it can mean for your family and what circumstances may justify your filing a modification case.
+I will note that child custody modification cases are generally more intricate and challenging to manage in all family law.
+The reason being is that there is a high bar set for modifying child custody orders, and you need to have all of your ducks in a row to get this process accomplished.

-With that said, some of you may be facing circumstances that absolutely justify requesting a formal modification of your child custody orders by a judge.
-At that describes where you are in your relationship with your child and with your co-parent than I think you should hang tight and read through this blog post with us.
-My hope is that you will be able to take some of the lessons that you learn and apply them to your own life to determine what route you need to go in regard to requesting a formal modification of your child custody orders.
+With that said, some of you may be facing circumstances that justify requesting a formal modification of your child custody orders by a judge.
+At that describes where you are in your relationship with your child and with your co-parent, then I think you should hang tight and read through this blog post with us.
+I hope you will be able to take some of the lessons you learn and apply them to your own life to determine what route you need to go regarding requesting a formal modification of your child custody orders.

 When can a child custody order be modified?

-I think that this is the first question that you need to ask yourself in regard to a child custody modification request.
-If you find yourself at odds with some aspect every child custody order, then he should probably get in line behind everyone else in your position who feels the same way.
-The reality, without making light of your circumstances, is that most people have something in their child custody orders that sticks in their craw.
-It could be something major or it could be something that is relatively minor but still annoys you or put you out in terms of your schedule, your relationship to your kids or anything in between.
+This is the first question that you need to ask yourself regarding a child custody modification request.
+If you find yourself at odds with some aspect of every child custody order, then he should probably get in line behind everyone else in your position who feels the same way.
+Without making light of your circumstances, the reality is that most people have something in their child custody orders that sticks in their craw.
+It could be something significant, or something that is relatively minor but still annoys you or put you out in terms of your schedule, your relationship with your kids, or anything in between.
 Let's discuss what name child custody modification is and how one can request it.

-in order to request a modification of your child custody orders there needs to be a formal child custody orders in place.
-This may seem obvious but for some of you who have some written down orders created by you and your child's other parent you may think that these agreements can be modified by a family court judge.
+To request a modification of your child custody orders, there need to be formal child custody orders in place.
+This may seem obvious, but for some of you who have some written down orders created by you and your child's other parent, you may think that a family court judge can modify these agreements.
 However, keep in mind that while you and your co-parent may have been diligently following these agreements, it is not the case that these agreements constitute an actual order that a judge can enforce or modify.
-If you want to take these agreements and have them set in stone by a court order you would need to file a lawsuit.
+If you want to take these agreements and have them set in stone by court order, you must file a lawsuit.

-The difficulty in getting a judge to approve your modification request is that it is not as simple as filing the modification and getting the judge to say yes or no. First of all, a judge would need to make it in termination that the requisite change has a curd in order to even justify hearing the case.
-It is not like in a divorce case where two married people only need to prove that a court has jurisdiction in order to get the court to grant the divorce.
-The bar is higher in modification cases and as a result I always recommend to people that they have an attorney representing them in their attempts to modify a court order.
+The difficulty in getting a judge to approve your modification request is that it is not as simple as filing and getting the judge to say yes or no. First of all, a judge would need to make it in termination that the requisite change has a curd even to justify hearing the case.
+It is not like in a divorce case where two married people only need to prove that a court has jurisdiction to get the court to grant the divorce.
+The bar is higher in modification cases.
+As a result, I always recommend that they have an attorney representing them in their attempts to modify a court order.

-The next thing that I would point out is that a court will use a best interest determination when deciding whether or not to grant the request.
-What this means is that a judge will not only need to determine whether or not a change is a Kurd sufficient to trigger modification, but the court will then use its own judgment to determine whether or not making this change is in the best interest of the child. a best interest of the child determination is one that family courts make quite frequently but is based largely on the experience my judgment and predispositions of your particular family court judge.
+The next thing that I would point out is that a court will use the best interest determination when deciding whether or not to grant the request.
+This means that a judge will not only need to determine whether or not a change is a Kurd sufficient to trigger modification, but the court will then use its judgment to determine whether or not making this change is in the child's best interest.
+The best interest of the child determination is one that family courts frequently make but mainly based on the experience, my judgment, and predispositions of your particular family court judge.
 This can make it extremely difficult for attorneys and clients like yourself to determine the odds of having their modification be granted.

 Finally, you have to understand that most modification cases never make it to a judge in the 1st place.
-Once it is determined that there is a substantial and material change, sufficient to trigger a modification, the parties will likely attend mediation in order to see if some sort of middle ground can be reached on the requested change period what this means is that while a judge may not actually make determinations about your modification it is more likely that you and your co-parent will attend mediation to see if you can negotiate solution to this problem yourselves.
+Once it is determined that there is a substantial and material change, sufficient to trigger a modification, the parties will likely attend mediation to see if some middle ground can be reached on the requested change period what this means is that while a judge may not make determinations about your modification, it is more likely that you and your co-parent will attend mediation to see if you can negotiate a solution to this problem yourselves.

-The solution that you come up with the mediation, if one is reached at all, would be put into writing within a modified child custody order and signed by all parties and the judge.
+If one is reached at all, the solution that you come up with the mediation would be put into writing within a modified child custody order and signed by all parties and the judge.
 This is the lifespan of a typical child custody modification case.
-If attempt to settle your case in mediation or unsuccessful and then your case would go before a family court judge who would make a determination about what modifications, if any, where justified based on the facts and circumstances of your case and the best interests of your child.
+Suppose you attempt to settle your case in mediation or are unsuccessful.
+In that case, your lawsuit will go before a family court judge who would determine what modifications, if any, were justified based on the facts and circumstances of your case and the best interests of your child.

 What are some reasons to modify your child custody order?